quaizarv/kv_memn2n_wikimovies/README.md

 > python train.py

-Takes about 150 epochs (pretty fast on a GPU) to converge
+Takes about 5 hours to converge on a GPU

 ## Testing
 Set the mode paramter in train.py to 'test' and then run train.py
 > FLAGS.mode = 'test'

 > python train.py

+Is able to replicate the results in the paper